Kaynup/Binary-Text-Classification-with-Sklearn-Jax/README.md

 - **Class Balance**: Depending on preprocessing choices, there may be class imbalance which can bias the model toward the majority label.
 - **Vocabulary Coverage**: Fixed vocabulary sizes (e.g., 80k in sklearn baseline) can lead to rare or emerging terms being ignored or mapped to `<UNK>`.

-These limitations should be considered when evaluating model performance and deploying in real-world scenarios.
+These limitations should be considered when evaluating model performance and deploying in real-world scenarios

 ---

 ## Current Progress
-- Baseline sklearn model achieved ~82 F1 score with Logistic Regression + TF-IDF (1–5 grams, 80k vocabulary).
+- Baseline sklearn model achieved ~82 F1 score with Logistic Regression + TF-IDF (1–5 grams, 80k vocabulary)
-- JAX prototype (embedding + pooling) has caught up to sklearn baseline performance.
+- JAX prototype (embedding + pooling) has caught up to sklearn baseline performance
-- All JAX experiments were run on **CPU only**, since local JAX CUDA installation defaults to the latest CUDA version which is not supported by the RTX 4060 GPU used.
+- All JAX experiments were run on **CPU only**, since local JAX CUDA installation defaults to the latest CUDA version which is not supported by the RTX 4060 GPU locally available to me
-- Ongoing experiments with hidden layer depth/width.
+- Ongoing experiments with hidden layer depth/width
-- Next steps include LSTM models in Flax for improved sequence modeling.
+- Next steps include LSTM models in Flax for improved sequence modeling

 ---

 ## Deployment
-Both sklearn and JAX models can be deployed locally with FastAPI.
+Both sklearn and JAX models can be deployed locally with FastAPI

-- `sklearn-app.py`: Serves the Logistic Regression model.
+- `sklearn-app.py`: Serves the Logistic Regression model
-- `jax-app.py`: Serves the Flax neural network (embedding + pooling).
+- `jax-app.py`: Serves the Flax neural network (embedding + pooling)
-- All inference activity is logged to `local-deploy/inference.log`.
+- All inference activity is logged to static `logs/inference.log` and dynamic `backend/inference.log`

 ### Run locally
 ```bash